gelsogrove/shopME/docs/other/prompt_agent.md

 - "What product categories do you have?"
 - "List of categories"
 - "Available categories?"
+- "Can you show me the categories?"
+- "What types of products do you have?"
 - "¿Qué categorías tienen?"
 - "Che categorie avete?"
 - "Show me the categories"